Bill T. Arnold: Research and Works

 Arnold’s research encompasses Old Testament and ancient Near Eastern studies, both separately and in combination.
 He specializes in Pentateuchal interpretation and is writing a two-volume commentary on Deuteronomy, the first of which was published in 2022 (Wm.
 B. Eerdmans Publishing Co.).
 He has written on many aspects of Old Testament interpretation, including Hebrew language and the history of Israelite religion.
 Past publications have taken up specific portions of the Hebrew Bible (Genesis and 1-2 Samuel), as well as a grammar (A Guide to Biblical Hebrew Syntax, with John H. Choi) and introductory materials (Who Were the Babylonians? and Encountering the Old Testament, with Bryan E. Beyer).

-Arnold's 2014 volume with Cambridge University Press (Introduction to the Old Testament) approaches the Hebrew Scriptures through the interpretive lenses of monotheism for secular classrooms, aiming to show the relevance of the Hebrew Scriptures for Jews, Christians, Muslims, and secularists.
-This volume is now being revised for a second edition—The Cambridge Introduction to the Old Testament (expected late 2025).
+Arnold's second edition of The Cambridge Introduction to the Old Testament volume, published by Cambridge University Press approaches the Hebrew Scriptures through the interpretive lenses of monotheism for secular classrooms, aiming to show the relevance of the Hebrew Scriptures for Jews, Christians, Muslims, and secularists.

+In 2026, an honorary volume was published by his friends and former students entitled God of the Fathers: Conceptualizations of Divinity in Genesis and Deuteronomy; A Festschrift for Bill T. Arnold.